Pogacar adds Lombardia to Tour title

 Britain's Adam Yates finished third.

-Pogacar's victory follows his second Tour de France win in as many years in July, and is his second Monument title of the season after winning the Liege-Bastogne-Liege in April.
+Pogacar's victory follows his second Tour de France win in as many years in July.

+It is also his second victory of the year in one of the five prestigious one-day Monument races, after winning Liege-Bastogne-Liege in April.

-Double Giro di Lombardia winner Vincenzo Nibali was the first to attack among the favourites on the ascent of Passo di Ganda, but he was overtaken by Pogacar.
+On Saturday, Vincenzo Nibali, twice a Giro di Lombardia winner in the past, was the first to attack among the favourites on the ascent of Passo di Ganda, but was overtaken by Pogacar.

-Masnada powered away from the chasing group to join Pogacar at the front, but the Slovakian edged to victory.
+Masnada powered away from the chasing group to join Pogacar at the front, but the Slovenian rider was too fast in the final sprint.

 Overall standings

-2. Fauso Masnada (Ita/DEC) same time
+2. Fauso Masnada (Ita/Deceuninck-QuickStep) same time

-4. Primoz Roglic (Slo/JUM) same time
+4. Primoz Roglic (Slo/Jumbo-Visma) same time

-5. Alejandro Valverde (Spa/MOV) same time
+5. Alejandro Valverde (Spa/Movistar Team)

-6. Julian Alaphilippe (Fra/DEC) same time
+6. Julian Alaphilippe (Fra/Deceuninck-QuickStep)

-9. Michael Woods (Can/ISR) same time
+9. Michael Woods (Can/Israel Start-Up Nation)

 - Ridley Road: Caught between life and death in the swinging sixties